SummittDweller/wieting-theatre-netlify/site/TO-DO.md

   - [ ] Add a Pop-Up Notification "Overlay" to the Home Page
   - [x] Add display of Official URL and IMDB URL to the show's page
   - [x] Add a new "Camps" page under "About"
-  - [ ] Add a "Links" page with a list of external resources
+  - [x] Add a "Links" page with a list of external resources.
+No menu required.
+  - [x] Add a "Network" page to document connections.
+No menu required.

 ## Add a `Donate` Menu Item